 For additional Cycloheximide MIC data, please review our Antimicrobial Index.

-Cycloheximide chase followed by western blotting was used to analyze protein degradation in the model unicellular eukaryote, S. cerevisiae (buddiing yeast).
-Yeast cells are incubated in cycloheximide and cell aliquots are collected after specific time points.
+Cycloheximide chase was used to analyze protein degradation in the model unicellular eukaryote, S. cerevisiae (buddiing yeast).
+Yeast cells are incubated in Cycloheximide and cell aliquots are collected after specific time points.
 This allows visualization of the degradation kinetics of the steady state population of a variety of cellular proteins (Buchanan et al, 2016).

 Cycloheximide Solution (C084) was used to study transcription factors (LMX1A and LMX1B) in the adult midbrain, contributing to our understanding of dopaminergic neuronal (mDAN) decline in Parkinson’s disease (Jimenez-Moreno et al, 2019).